Johnnychang889/QRCodeScannerandGenerator/README.md

-### QRCodeScannerandGenerator
+### qrcode scanner and generator
 ```
-Build this app using Unity
+Build this app using Unity.